Social skills training helps the child or adult who has attention

 anger, and behave in a more socially acceptable way.
 Techniques include:

-Watching videotapes of good
+Watching videotapes of positive behavior.

 Practicing ways to settle conflicts.